benqus/toolbox/lib/pot/README.md

 ---

-Minimalistic tool to create execution pipelines, observables and topics in a reactive fashion for modern JavaScript & TypeScript applications.
+Minimalistic, dependency-free tool to create execution pipelines, observables and topics in a reactive fashion for modern JavaScript & TypeScript applications.

-The functional and function-based design allows for great flexibility in a context-less way without.
-Built in operators allow for easy to understand flow-control.
+The functional and function-based design allows for great flexibility and chaining, built in operators allow for easy-to-use flow-control.

 Simple piping logic provides an easy way for developers to extend their own pipelines with custom synchronous or asynchronous operators using the control object.